 To contact DfE: https://www.gov.uk/contact-dfe

-To make a request for your personal information, or be given access to your child’s educational record, contact Amina Joseph in our school office.
+Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
+To make a request for your personal information, or be given access to your child’s education record, contact Amina Joseph.